How can we help you?

-There is a locker room equipped with coin lockers in the basement of the Ski Rental House located within Restaurant Azalea, where you can change clothes.
+There is a locker room equipped with coin lockers in the basement of the Ski Rental House located with in Gozaisho Nature School, where you can change clothes.
 However, this room is not intended for use as a changing room, so you should change into ski clothes in your car at the resort parking lot before coming to the ski resort, if possible.

 Can I rent ski equipment such as ski clothes, skis or ski boots?